Benlysta Patient Tips

 7. Interactions

-- Formal drug interaction studies have not been performed with Benlysta (belimumab), but no drug interactions have been identified in clinical trials when administered with certain medicines, such as: corticosteroids, antimalarials, immunomodulatory and immunosuppressive agents (including azathioprine, cyclophosphamide, methotrexate, and mycophenolate), angiotensin pathway antihypertensives (like ACE inhibitors or ARBs), HMG-CoA reductase inhibitors (statins), non-steroidal anti-inflammatory drugs (NSAIDs).
+- Formal drug interaction studies have not been performed with Benlysta (belimumab), but no drug interactions have been identified in clinical trials when administered with certain medicines, such as: corticosteroids, antimalarials, immunomodulatory and immunosuppressive agents (including azathioprine, cyclophosphamide, methotrexate, and mycophenolate), angiotensin pathway antihypertensives (like ACE inhibitors or ARBs), HMG-CoA reductase inhibitors (statins), and / or non-steroidal anti-inflammatory drugs (NSAIDs).
 The drug interaction effect of belimumab on other drugs has not been evaluated.

 - You should not receive live vaccines while receiving Benlysta.
 Speak with your doctor about any vaccines you may need before you start treatment.